-It seems that with pregnancy mild deficiencies are less harmful on the baby and the mother than mild excesses.
-In the modern world, pregnant women with what was considered a mild to moderate iodine deficiency no longer have infants with developmental delays8.
+It seems that with iodine in pregnancy, mild deficiencies are less harmful on the baby and the mother than mild excesses.
+In the modern world, pregnant women with what was considered a mild to moderate iodine deficiency no longer have infants with developmental delays.8

 How Much Iodine Is Best For Pregnant Women?

 Complications emerge when mothers are under 50 mcg/L. Our latest guidelines suggest that the ideal range is a level of 150 – 250 mcg/L.